When my mom was diagnosed with dementia, a neighbor asked her how she felt about it.

 Life doesn't pause for grief.
 This means showing up while staying connected to yourself, even when everything is shifting.

-The first is a 7-day reflection journal for people in the middle of goodbye.
+The REAL Journal: The Middle of Goodbye is a 7-day guided journal for anyone in the middle of goodbye.
+Fifty-six prompts that ask the questions nobody else is asking you.